Updated Jul 6, 2026§ For Vehicles

 The package is minimal: the MOTOsafety OBD tracker, a zip tie for extra security, and a quick start card.
 No power cable because it draws power directly from the OBD-II port.
 That port sits under the steering column in every car built after 1996.

 One thing worth mentioning: the OBD-II port location varies by vehicle.
-In our Honda Civic, it was right below the steering wheel.
+On most sedans it sits right below the steering wheel.
 In some trucks and older vehicles, you might need a flashlight to find it.
 The zip tie is smart, since road vibrations can gradually loosen the connection over months.

 Real-Time Tracking and Location Accuracy